jayakrishna1509/Fruit-Detection-By-Image-Processing-Using-Deep-Learning/README.md

 ->Creating a Layer for Resizing and Normalization

-->Data Augumentation
+->Data Augmentation

-->Apply Data Augumentation on Training Data
+->Apply Data Augmentation on Training Data

 ->Model Deployment & Architecture